-- 1.1 The Joint Meeting of the Panel and DM Committee considered a report on 4th June (minute OSDM.4/20 refers) detailing the Councils vital role in responding to the global Coronavirus (COVID-19) Pandemic. - 1.2 The report also identified the need to take a strategic approach to recovery to ensure that we learn from the response, understand the new challenges we face and emerge as an organisation that is fit for purpose and financially sustainable. - 1.3 Members considered a high level framework that set out the key areas to be explored focussing on operational (internal) actions and strategic (external) opportunities and challenges with a recognition that there is clearly a cross over between these areas. - 1.4 The Joint meeting recommended a range of areas for future consideration and at the meeting of the Executive on 18th June (minute E.87/19 refers) it was resolved to hold a series of Member workshops, based on the amended framework, to consider these areas further. - 1.5 Now that the workshops have been concluded, the next stage is to determine the best way to implement and/or develop the proposals that Members have generated. - 1.6 The draft Action plan is based on all of the outputs of the workshops and therefore there will need to be a rationalisation process whereby the proposals are prioritised in terms of impact and cost. - 1.7 It is important to stress that whilst in emergency planning terms, we have essentially moved from 'response' phase into 'recovery', the very real risk of a second peak or a local outbreak remains. - 1.8 At this stage we still do not know what the 'new normal' will look like.
+- 1.1 The Overview and Scrutiny Committee considered a report on 23 June 2020 (minute O&S 95 refers) detailing the Councils vital role in responding to the global Coronavirus (COVID-19) Pandemic. - 1.2 The report also identified the need to take a strategic approach to recovery to ensure that we learn from the response, understand the new challenges we face and emerge as an organisation that is fit for purpose and financially sustainable. - 1.3 Members considered a high level framework that set out the key areas to be explored focussing on operational (internal) actions and strategic (external) opportunities and challenges with a recognition that there is clearly a cross over between these areas. - 1.4 The Committee recommended a range of areas for future consideration and at the meeting of the Hub Committee on 30th June (minute HC 82 refers) it was resolved to hold a series of Member workshops, based on the amended framework, to consider these areas further. - 1.5 Now that the workshops have been concluded, the next stage is to determine the best way to implement and/or develop the proposals that Members have generated. - 1.6 The draft Action plan is based on all of the outputs of the workshops and therefore there will need to be a rationalisation process whereby the proposals are prioritised in terms of impact and cost. - 1.7 It is important to stress that whilst in emergency planning terms, we have essentially moved from 'response' phase into 'recovery', the very real risk of a second peak or a local outbreak remains. - 1.8 At this stage, we still do not know what the 'new normal' will look like.
 A range of indicators around the economy and employment point towards a very challenging time and the only thing that is clear at this stage is that there is no consensus or clarity, but that there will need to be a phased approach to recovery which is, where possible, evidence-led.
 It is also clear that whilst the Council's role will be vital, the key will be to work with a range of partners locally and regionally. - 1.9 Financial Stability is one of the themes within the Recovery and Renewal Plan and Section 9 sets out the areas being progressed and the timescales within which this will take place.
-By September 2020, Council will be recommended to set an Amended Budget for 2020/21 taking into account the impact the pandemic has had on the Council's finances.
+During September 2020, the Council will be recommended to set an Amended Budget for 2020/21 taking into the account the impact the pandemic has had on the Council's finances.
 A separate report is on this Committee agenda regarding proposals for the Amended Budget.
 In October 2020 a report will be presented to Members on the Medium Term Financial Strategy (MTFS) for 2021/22 onwards which will look at the Council's financial position over the next five years.